-Ms. Guerrero is directly involved in all aspects of complex litigation proceedings, including fact and expert discovery, depositions, motion practice, hearings, and trial proceedings.
-Some of her recent notable experience includes serving on Weil teams representing:
+Lorell is directly involved in all aspects of complex litigation proceedings, including fact and expert discovery, depositions, motion practice, hearings, mediation, pre-trial filings, and case resolution.
+Some of Lorell’s recent notable experience includes serving on Weil teams representing:

-- A former director and officer of a global fruit company in a multi-district litigation involving claims under the Torture Victim Protection Act and Colombian law;
+- A former director and officer of a global fruit company in a multi-district litigation involving claims brought pursuant to the Alien Tort Statute under the Torture Victim Protection Act and Colombian law;

 - Pilgrim’s Pride in a series of federal antitrust class actions and direct action complaints, being litigated in In re Broiler Chicken Antitrust Litigation, in which direct and indirect purchasers allege major chicken producers reduced output to raise the price of broiler chickens;

-- Repsol, a Spanish energy company, in complex environmental litigation concerning the pollution of the Passaic River in New Jersey involving claims of “alter ego” and fraudulent conveyance.
-The Weil team secured a victory on all claims, involving over $1 billion dollars in potential liability, while also succeeding on Repsol’s $65 million counterclaim for Spill Act Contribution; and
+- Repsol, a global energy company, in complex environmental litigation concerning liabilities associated with the pollution and clean-up of the Passaic River in New Jersey, which involved, amongst a host of others, claims of “alter ego” and fraudulent conveyance.
+The Weil team first secured a victory defeating all claims, involving over $1 billion in potential damages, and then won summary judgment upholding Repsol’s $65 million counterclaim for Spill Act contribution;

-- Various creditors and debtors in connection with bankruptcy proceedings, out-of-court restructurings, adversary proceedings, and other related litigation, including Breitburn Energy Partners LP, Paragon Offshore, Westinghouse, and Tidewater Inc. This includes the representation of numerous major oil and gas exploration and production companies as creditors and debtors in litigation arising out of Chapter 11 bankruptcy proceedings, which involved complex valuation of oil and gas assets, as well as investigation of potential director and officer claims.
+- Various creditors and debtors in connection with bankruptcy proceedings, out-of-court restructurings, adversary proceedings, contested matters, and other related litigation, including Breitburn Energy Partners LP, Paragon Offshore, Westinghouse, and Tidewater Inc.